Child Support Modification

 I am committed to representing mothers and fathers seeking to modify or enforce child support arrangements.
 New York Child support can be adjusted through proving the non-custodial parent has had a significant and continued change in financial circumstances.
 If either you or your ex has lost a job, this could prompt a modification to child support.

 Child custody arrangements can also cause child support to be modified.
 For example, if the custodial parent becomes unfit to parent based on mental illness, drug addiction or possibly alcohol dependency, the custody arrangement could be modified.
 When custody agreements change, child support can ultimately be modified.
 Every case is fact specific.
 I have the skills and legal resources to help you navigate through the modification process.Contact a Skilled Kingston Child Support Lawyer Helping Families in Ulster, Dutchess, & Orange County

 Family situations change over time.
 If your income level has increased or decreased at least 15 percent, your child support arrangement could be modified.
-Contact my Kingston & Hudson Valley law firm today to schedule a free consultation in New Paltz, New York, for help modifying or enforcing your child support arrangement.
+Contact my Kingston & Hudson Valley law firm today to schedule a consultation in New Paltz, New York, for help modifying or enforcing your child support arrangement.